sephbin/obsidian/GM - Campaigns/Ultima Thule/2.0 Lore/Newspaper Articles/Engine Erratic! Liminal Particle Experiment Sends Thule Sideways!.md

-**By Lyra Vox, Interstellar Correspondent, The Thule Times**
+By Mustafa Fasili

-**Panic rippled across the levitating city of Thule like a rogue wave today as the Institute for Liminal Advancement's latest experiment went spectacularly sideways.** The test, designed to utilize the enigmatic properties of liminal particles for controlled space-time manipulation, instead resulted in a series of disconcerting shifts.
+**Panic rippled across Thule like a rogue wave today as the Institute for Liminal Advancement's latest experiment went spectacularly sideways.** The test, designed to utilize the enigmatic properties of liminal particles for controlled space-time manipulation, instead resulted in a series of disconcerting shifts.
 Buildings tilted precariously, streets warped like funhouse mirrors, and citizens found themselves flung through the air like ragdolls caught in a celestial waltz.

 "One moment I was adjusting the resonance modulator," confessed Dr. Xenon Praxis, lead scientist on the project, his face pale and hair askew, "and the next, my workbench was halfway down the street!"